svealinnea/Space-Age/README.md

 Should correctly return the users life expectancy on Jupiter | 12 | 60

+Should corerctly respond that a person is not alive if they are 0 | 0 | "You are not alive!"

-Should correctly respond that a person is dead if they are over 100 | "Sorry, you are dust"
+Should correctly respond that a person is dead if they are over 100 | "You have become dust"

 ## Technologies Used